gpwolfe/data-lake/.github/ISSUE_TEMPLATE/submit_dataset.md

 ---
-name: Submit Dataset Without Excel
+name: Submit Dataset
-about: Request the upload of a new dataset without Excel template
+about: Request the upload of a new dataset
 title: "[Dataset Upload] "
 labels: ''
 assignees: ''

 ---

-**If you have filled out the Excel template for dataset submission, you do not need to fill out this issue template.
-You may use this or the Submit Dataset Excel template and attach your completed Excel file.**

 ## Contact